 1.A.16 The Formate-Nitrite Transporter (FNT) Family

-With the exception of the yeast protein (627 amino acyl residues), all members of the family are of 256-285 residues in length and exhibit 6-8 putative transmembrane α-helical spanners (TMSs).
+With the exception of the yeast protein (627 amino acyl residues), all members of the family are of about 250-300 residues in length and exhibit 6-8 putative transmembrane α-helical spanners (TMSs).
 In one case, that of the E. coli FocA protein, a 6 TMS topology has been established.
 The yeast protein has a similar apparent topology but has a large C-terminal hydrophilic extension of about 400 residues.
 Formate export and import by the aquaporin-like pentameric formate channel FocA of E. coli is governed by interaction with pyruvate formate-lyase, the enzyme that generates formate (Pinske and Sawers 2016).

 The phylogenetic tree shows clustering according to function and organismal phylogeny.
 The putative formate efflux transporters (FocA) of bacteria associated with pyruvate-formate lyase (pfl) comprise cluster I; the putative formate uptake permeases (FdhC) of bacteria and archaea associated with formate dehydrogenase comprise cluster II; the nitrite uptake permeases (NirC) of bacteria comprise cluster III, and a yeast protein comprises cluster IV (see Mukherjee et al. 2017.

 The energy coupling mechanisms for proteins of the FNT family have not been extensively characterized.
-HCO2- and NO2- uptakes are probably coupled to H symport.
-HCO2- efflux may be driven by the membrane potential by a uniport mechanism or by H antiport.
-FocA of E. coli catalyzes bidirectional formate transport, has a pentameric quaternary structure and may function by a channel-type mechanism (Falke et al., 2010).
+HCO2- and NO2- uptakes are probably coupled to H+ symport.
+HCO2- efflux may be driven by the membrane potential by a uniport mechanism or by H+ antiport.
+FocA of E. coli catalyzes bidirectional formate transport and may function by a channel-type mechanism (Falke et al., 2010).